-Whether you’re a DJ performing at a sold-out festival, a guitarist rehearsing in a garage with friends or part of a school orchestra, you hearing is your most important asset.
-It’s not only what makes you enjoy music, it’s what helps you make it.
-A great set of earplugs will do the same and protect your hearing.
+Whether you’re a DJ performing at a sold-out festival, a guitarist rehearsing in a garage with friends or part of a school orchestra, your hearing is your most important asset.
+It’s not just what makes you enjoy music, it’s what helps you make it.
+A great pair of earplugs will help you preserve your ears and your music.

-The ear is a complex instrument, so there are many opportunities for things to misfire.
-Hearing problems can present themselves in different forms and can be short-term or long-term.
+It's no secret that there are many opportunities for things to misfire when you're rehearsing or performing without earplugs.
 The two most common issues musicians face are hearing loss and tinnitus.

 Hearing loss is the partial or total inability to hear and can be temporary or permanent.
 While it’s often considered to be caused by aging or genetics, exposure to (loud) noise accounts for approximately half of all cases of hearing loss.